QuCoNot/QuCoNot/README.md

 If you are doing research using QuConot, please cite our project.
-We use a [CITATION.cff](https://citation-file-format.github.io/) file, so you can easily copy the citation information from the repository landing page.
+We use a ` put citation later here ` file, so you can easily copy the citation information from the repository landing page.

 ## License
 QuCoNot is **free** and **open source**, released under the Apache License, Version 2.0.